 Find A Church.

 This is especially important, especially if you don't know someone who would celebrate your decision to follow Christ.
 Christians in a church will walk with you as you explore this new life.
-If you would like a list of churches near your home, click here.
+We would love for you to be a part of our church, and if you would like a list of churches near your home, click here.

 Begin Reading the Bible.

 Try to set aside time for Bible reading each day.
 Pray before you start and expect God to teach you from His Word.
 Your new life is not about feelings, but trusting in God and learning more about Him.
 Reading the Bible each day gives food to your spirit, in the same way mealtime satisfies your natural daily hunger for food.